How to Reduce Food Waste and Save Money

 Not all grocery store sales are as wonderful as they sound.
 If you find that you can get 2 of an item for a lesser price per item (such as 2/$3.00 or $2.00 each for cream cheese) think about if you really feel that you’ll use 2 between the time of purchase and the expiration date.

 While the sale price does seem enticing, if there is little chance of you using more than one, you are just paying an extra dollar to throw away an unopened item.
+This has been a huge way for our family to reduce food waste.

 Carefully Check Freshness Dates (before buying)